NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 // When using only 32-bit floats, if the change between solutions is less than the 32-bit machine epsilon $epsilon_M approx 10^(-7)$, taking the difference results in zero.
 // It should be noted this behavior is unrelated to the user-given convergence threshold

+// all the plots below should be normalized to the lowest discretization to highlight how they compare to each other and not show the absolute measurements

 #pagebreak()
 === Discretization Error & Energy Drift